himavanth-sakshi/controlTheory/Chapter2/chapter2Summary.md

 $$(Ls + R + \frac{1}{Cs})I(s) = E(s)$$

 2. Parallel Analog (Admittance Approach)
-- Based on nodal equations in electric circuits.
+- Based on nodal equations(The sum of currents entering a node is equal to the sum of currents leaving that node) in electric circuits.
 - Components are matched using admittance (inverse of impedance).

 Electrical Parallel RLC Nodal Equation:

 $$((C_s + \frac{1}{s} + \frac{1}{L_s}) E(s) = I(s))$$

 This analogy allows us to represent mechanical systems as parallel electrical networks by mapping motion to node voltages and forces to currents.

 ## 2.10 NonLineraties